Outsource Your Stress to a Therapist During COVID

 2. Bad therapist match: The other major reason that not everybody sees a therapist is that they try one, two, or three therapists and then give up.
 Even the best therapists won't match with everyone.
 It can take time to find a good match for you.
 Like any other service, you should shop around for the best match.

 I hope that if you are feeling life stress, or stress as a result of COVID, this article has convinced you to try outsourcing your stress to a therapist.
-Many will offer free consultations, and even those which don't are worth the co-pay for the opportunity to try their approach.
+Many will offer free consultations, and even those who don't are worth the co-pay for the opportunity to revolutionize your health and happiness.

 Check Psychology Today’s directory of therapists for a professional near you.